 Bloomington is the home of the University of Indiana Hoosiers—hence the nickname “The Hoosiers State.”
-The Hoosiers play in the Big 10 Conference has successful football and college programs.
-Their football program is expected to be somewhere in the middle of the conference and their basketball team has gone to the NCAA tournament the past 2 years.
+The Hoosiers play in the Big 10 Conference, which has successful football and college programs.
+The Hoosiers' football program is expected to be somewhere in the middle of the conference, and their basketball team has gone to the NCAA tournament the past 2 years.

 You can find betting lines on most Hoosier teams via the sportsbooks outlined in this guide.

 No. Residents who place bets at local sportsbooks or wager on sports at offshore online sportsbooks (such as the ones listed on this page) are not violating any laws.

 NCAAB fans in the Hoosier State have two legal paths for Indiana March Madness betting options.
 IN gamblers can place bets on championship college basketball odds at several state-licensed sportsbooks, or wager online via any of the reputable online NCAAB sportsbooks featured on this site.